Fact Sheet

 How It Is Paid:

-Paid family and medical leave is funded by payroll contributions.
+Paid family and medical leave is funded by payroll contributions into an insurance fund.
 Typically, both the employer and employee contribute to the fund.

 What You Should Know:

-Paid family and medical leave provides workers with paid time away from work to focus on a serious personal illness, tend to a seriously ill family member or bond with a new child.
-To date, 12 states, including the District of Columbia, have enacted paid family and medical leave laws allowing workers to bond with a new child, care for an ill or ailing family member, recover from surgery, or manage a chronic illness while maintaining their financial security.
+Paid family and medical leave provides workers with paid time away from work to focus on a serious personal health condition, tend to a seriously ill, injured or disabled family member or bond with a new child while maintaining their financial security.
+Fourteen states, including the District of Columbia, have enacted paid family and medical leave laws.
+Four of those states include safe leave.

-Workers Need Both Paid Sick Days and Paid Family and Medical Leave
+Workers Need Both Paid Sick and Safe Days and Paid Family and Medical Leave

-At some point, every person will have a serious health issue or an ill family member that will need care.
+At some point, every person will have a serious health issue or a family member who needs care.
 At the same time, every person gets sick and needs a day or two to recover.
-Paid sick days and paid family and medical leave provide workers with the time they need to fully care for themselves and their families.
+For survivors, paid safe days or longer-term paid safe leave allows survivors to seek the assistance they need to reach a place of safety and security, and maintain greater economic stability.
+Paid sick and safe days and paid family and medical leave provide workers with the time they need to care for themselves and their families.

 Who Has Paid Sick Days?